decentraland/documentation/content/creator/sdk7/3d-essentials/trigger-areas.md

 {{< /hint >}}

-To alter the size of the trigger area, you can use the `scale` property of the `Transform` component.
+To alter the size of the trigger area, you can use the `scale` property of the `Transform` component on the entity holding the `TriggerArea`.

 ```ts
 import { engine } from '@dcl/sdk/ecs'